Mutexes and RAII Locks

 lock_guard vs unique_lock vs scoped_lock: Selection Guide

-Let's put the core differences of the three RAII lock guards together to help you make quick choices in actual development.
+Let's compare the core differences of the three RAII lock guards to help you make quick choices in actual development.

 The design philosophy of std::lock_guard is "simplicity is beauty."
-It is neither copyable nor movable, cannot unlock early, and cannot defer locking—these "limitations" are precisely its advantages, because the more restrictions there are, the less room there is for error.
-For 90% of daily scenarios, std::lock_guard is sufficient: enter the function, construct a std::lock_guard, operate on shared data, return from the function, and the std::lock_guard destructor releases the lock.
-The entire process is a straight line with no branches.
+It is non-copyable, non-movable, cannot unlock early, and cannot defer locking—these "limitations" are precisely its strengths, because the more restrictions, the less room for error.
+For 90% of daily scenarios, std::lock_guard is enough: enter function, construct std::lock_guard, manipulate shared data, function returns, std::lock_guard destructs to release lock.
+The whole process is a straight line with no branches.

-std::unique_lock is suited for the 10% of scenarios that require extra flexibility.
-The most typical is cooperating with condition variables—this is the irreplaceable core scenario for std::unique_lock.
-Next is the "copy data first, then unlock early" pattern—moving time-consuming operations outside the lock to reduce lock hold time.
-There are also deferred locking and lock ownership transfer, which are used in more complex architectural designs.
+std::unique_lock fits that 10% of scenarios requiring extra flexibility.
+The most typical is cooperating with condition variables—this is the core scenario where std::lock_guard is irreplaceable.
+Next is the "copy data, then unlock early" pattern—moving time-consuming operations outside the lock to reduce hold time.
+There are also deferred locking and lock ownership transfer, which are used in more complex architecture designs.

-The core value of std::scoped_lock is dead lock prevention for multi-lock acquisition.
-As long as your code needs to hold two or more locks simultaneously, you should use std::scoped_lock.
-If the project has already adopted C++17, using std::scoped_lock for single-lock scenarios is also perfectly fine—but in terms of team conventions, distinguishing std::lock_guard (single lock) and std::scoped_lock (multiple locks) helps with code readability and maintainability.
+The core value of std::scoped_lock is deadlock prevention for multi-lock acquisition.
+Whenever your code needs to hold two or more locks simultaneously, you should use std::scoped_lock.
+If the project has already adopted C++17, using std::scoped_lock for single-lock scenarios is also perfectly fine—but in terms of team convention, distinguishing std::lock_guard (single lock) and std::scoped_lock (multi-lock) helps code readability and maintainability.

-We spent an entire article discussing the mutex family and RAII lock guards, and the core principle we want to emphasize in the end is just one: absolutely never directly call lock() and unlock() in application code.
-We have repeatedly seen the reasons earlier—managing lock/unlock manually is virtually impossible to guarantee correctness in scenarios involving exception paths, multiple return paths, and nested calls, whereas RAII lock guards fundamentally eliminate this entire class of bugs by binding the lock's lifetime to the scope.
+We spent an entire post discussing the mutex family and RAII lock guards, and the core principle to emphasize is only one: never directly call lock() and unlock() in application code.
+We have seen the reasons repeatedly throughout—managing lock/unlock manually is almost impossible to guarantee correctness in scenarios involving exception paths, multiple return paths, and nested calls, whereas RAII lock guards fundamentally eliminate this entire class of bugs by binding the lock lifecycle to the scope.

 This principle is explicitly recorded in the C++ Core Guidelines as CP.20: "Use RAII, never plain lock()/unlock()."
-The only exception is std::adopt_lock—it accepts a mutex that is already locked and is only responsible for unlocking on destruction.
+The only exception is std::adopt_lock—it accepts an already locked mutex and is only responsible for unlocking in the destructor.
 But even in this case, the locking action should be done through std::lock() or other safe mechanisms, not by manually calling lock().

 Exercises